 It can have just enough to present the business as viable and show that the applicant has done his or her market research.
 The rest of the statistics are in the plan.

 There should also be a brief mention of the financial position without going into too much detail.
 The letter can mention how much has already been invested in the business, and what profits are projected for the next year or two.
 This will show the lender or investor that the business is worthwhile.

-Here is a sample business plan cover letter for investors.
-It should be personalized for each lender or investor to whom it is sent.
+Here is an example of a business plan cover letter.
+It should be personalized for each investor to whom it is sent.

 I have $10,000 inheritance from my grandfather that I plan to invest in the business.
 As stated in the plan, we aim to make $5,000 profit the first year and reinvest in the business to widen our clientele.
 We will be the first company in the city to offer this service, so we hope to be well established before competing companies enter the industry.

-My brother, Name of Brother, and I are working together to make this business a success.
-We have worked for the last five years in Name of Company, where they manufacture plastic sheeting for construction companies from recycled plastic.
+My brother, Richard Jennings, and I are working together to make this business a success.
+We have worked for the last five years in ABC Recycle Group, where they manufacture plastic sheeting for construction companies from recycled plastic.

 As stated in the plan, I will collect the waste material and my brother will manage the accounts.
 We plan to employ office help and waste collection help.
 We have contacted several recycling centers in the city who agree to sell us their recyclable waste.
 We have found a warehouse available to rent when we go forward with the business.

 Thank you for your time and consideration in this matter.
 I hope you will review my business plan.
 If you have any questions or would like to discuss the plan, I can be reached at 555-123-4767 or at firstname.lastname@example.org.
 I would be happy to meet you at any time that is convenient for you.